jasongrimes/fretboardfoundation/_chapters/010-playing-by-ear/030-single-position.md

 and it's the *next* most distinguishable harmonic in the overtone series.

 Between them,
-these intervals (`R-3-5`) describe a major triad chord.
+these intervals (`R-3-5`) describe a major triad chord, the most common chord in Western music.
-Lowering the major third by one fret turns it into a minor triad chord.
+Lowering the major third by one fret turns it into a minor triad chord, the second most common type of chord.

 As Bert Ligon said in *Comprehensive Technique for Jazz Musicians*, the major triad consists of "the first three pitches in the overtone series